Fix: Field Browser Doesn’t Contain a Valid Alias Configuration

 • Built-in Ad Blocker

 Web development is a complex process.
-Sometimes, errors such as Field browser doesn’t contain a valid alias configuration can appear while developing a new web app.
+Sometimes, errors such as Field ‘browser’ doesn’t contain a valid alias configuration resolve as module can appear while developing a new web app.

 These types of errors can prevent your web apps from working properly.
-But luckily there’s a way to fix this problem, and in this article, we’re going to show you how to do it.
+But there are ways to fix that issue.

 What do I do if the Field browser doesn’t contain a valid alias?